e-choness/learning-vulkan-engine/README.md

 <!-- Headings -->
-# Engine Game Genesis
+# Learning Vulkan Engine

-A self-taught project learning about game engine architecture and functionality.
+A self-taught project learning about vulkan game engine architecture and functionality.

+---
+This project is re-purposed to specifically learn about vulkan engine.
+The plugins below is used for other functionalities.

 ## Programming Language